Robust angle-based transfer learning in high dimensions: Angle-based transfer learning

 Using cross-validation, we can select the optimal $\lambda$ and $\eta$ from a grid covering a proper range.
 As one of the main advantages of the proposed method, in light of the above discussions, we expect that under suitable conditions, the numerical performance of angleTL will be no worse than the target-only, source-rescaling, or distTL.
 In particular, the guaranteed performance no worse than the target-only method implies that our method automatically prevents negative transfer without needing a validation dataset, which has great benefits in practice.

+From the perspective of bias-variance trade-off, we see that when $\lambda = \eta = 0$, our estimator $\hat \bbeta_{\lambda,\eta}$ reduces to the ordinary least square estimator, which is an unbiased estimator of $\bbeta$.
+On the other extreme, if $\lambda$ goes to infinity faster than $\eta$, $\hat \bbeta_{\lambda,\eta}$ converges to $0$, which has large bias and small variance.
+The contribution of $\eta$ to the bias-variance trade-off depends on the underlying similarity between $\bw$ and $\bbeta$.
+When $\hat\bw = \bbeta$, if choosing $\eta = \lambda$ and letting $\eta\rightarrow \infty$, $\hat \bbeta_{\lambda,\eta}$ converges to $\bbeta$.
+In more realistic cases when $\hat\bw \ne \bbeta$, there exists an optimal $\eta$ and $\lambda$ which minimize the mean square error (MSE).
 In Section \ref{theory}, we will elaborate on these points under a rigorous theoretical framework, and provide precise characterizations of angleTL's performance, revealing its scope of applicability and the advantages over alternative approaches.